Zzzero-hash/Zzzero-hash/README.md

 ---

-💡 *Fun fact:* When I’m not training agents or building clusters, I’m probably modding a game server, designing a flower shop interior, or turning old hardware into something useful.
-The projects never stop.
+💡 *Fun fact:* I love projects that start small and grow into something meaningful — whether that’s a new RL model, a home-lab cluster, or a neighborhood tech initiative.